sodacan-net/sodacan-core/documentation/architecture.md

 # Architecture
 ## Microservice Architecture
 SodaCan is designed as a collection of microservices with an infrastructure to support them.
 Decision-making microservices in Sodacan are called `Modules`.
-Microservices that interface with external systems and devices are called `Adapters`.
+Microservices that interface with external systems and devices are called "Message Adapters".
 In general, SodaCan microservices have the following characteristics:

 - Message Oriented
 - Independently testable and deployable
 - Loosely coupled

 Additionally, SodaCan modules are:

 - Domain-specific
 - Declarative
 - Friendly to non-programmers

-Adapters are technical components that
+Message adapters are technical components that
 - gather input, create messages, and put them on the message bus, or
 - send messages from the bus onto external systems

 The technology used by an adapter varies by adapter, but on one side of the adapter is usually the SodaCan message bus.

 ## Publish Subscribe
 Components of this system communicate using publish/subscribe semantics.
-You should be familiar with [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) design pattern before reading further.
+You should be at least a little familiar with
+<a href="https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern" target="_blank">publish-subscribe</a> design pattern before reading further.

 ### Messages
 In SodaCan, `PUBLIC` variables are essentially messages waiting to be sent.
 And, `SUBSCRIBE` variables are messages waiting to be received.
 Messages are exchanged through what is called a **topic** which is defined in more detail below.
-Simply put, a topic groups together messages of a specific format and names that format, the topic name.
+Simply put, a topic groups together messages of a specific format.
+That format is then the topic name.

 All messages contain a `timestamp` which implies a temporal sequence for messages.
 The producer is also identified in a message.
-Messages also contain a `key` and a value or `payload`, both of which are optional.
+Messages also contain a `key` and a `payload`, both of which are optional.

 ### Message Bus
 Abstractly, a message bus exits to exchange messages.
 Ignoring security, anyone can produce a message and anyone can consume messages.
 In SodaCan, the message bus is an implementation detail handled in the background.
 The modules that make up a system are unaware of the bus itself.
 Like a post office handles the logistics of getting a newspaper from its source (producer) to its destination(s) (consumer(s)).
 In a message bus architecture, the producer of a message as no control over who consumes that message.
 And, in general, the consumer has no control over who, how or when the messages it receives is produced.
 This is the essence of decoupling in a microservice architecture.